1. Output information

 Household projections, household estimates, and other sources of household and planning data are produced differently for different purposes; figures from different sources and methods should not be expected to match exactly.

-Household estimates produced by the Demographic Analysis Unit at the ONS are an example of this; these are survey estimates derived from the Labour Force Survey (LFS) and so do not match data in the household projections.
+Families and households in the UK: 2024 are an example of data that are produced differently for different purposes; these are survey estimates derived from the Labour Force Survey (LFS) and so do not match data in the household projections.

 Important methodological differences to consider when comparing different sets of household projections in general include:

-- different assumptions about the household population projections, for example, other organisations may have more detailed knowledge of the population that resides in CEs
+different assumptions about the household population projections, for example, other organisations may have more detailed knowledge of the population that resides in communal establishments

-- different assumptions about the future population of a geographic area, such as levels of future migration, fertility and mortality
+different assumptions about the future population of a geographical area, such as levels of future migration, fertility and mortality

 Comparability